Regulations

 LOLER regulations for passenger lifts are designed to safeguard the well-being of individuals who rely on their transportation.
 By enforcing regular thorough examinations, compliance with safety standards, and meticulous documentation, these regulations ensure that passenger lifts are properly maintained and meet the highest safety standards.
 By adhering to LOLER regulations, lift owners and operators demonstrate their commitment to passenger safety, providing peace of mind for all who utilise these essential means of transportation.

-Pressure Vessel and Pressure System Inspections
+Pressure Vessel and Pressure System Inspection Solutions

 The Pressure Systems Safety Regulations 2000 (PSSR) require pressure systems to be inspected in accordance with a Written Scheme of Examination.